 Why are you doing that?
 NOBODY does that.

-Learning so far: So, yes, giving rejected applicants feedback costs time and thought, time is money, and by that logic, it means the higher cost will eventually be attributed to those you do end up hiring.
+Learning so far: Yes, giving rejected applicants feedback costs time and thought.
+And yes, time is money so, by that logic, it means the higher cost will eventually be attributed to those you do end up hiring.
 Great, come and watch your recruitment KPIs take a dive!
 Okay, so maybe don’t carve feedback time for rejectees out of your precious junior recruitment budget.
 But what about your employer branding?

-First of all, it turns out you don’t always have to strain any muscles coming up with a witty tag line or getting your social media campaign to go viral.
-Offering feedback to applicants is a unique campaign hidden in plain sight - it’s so obvious that we tend to forget it’s actually an option.
+First of all, it turns out you don’t always have to strain any muscles coming up with a witty tagline or getting your social media campaign to go viral.
+Offering feedback to applicants is a unique campaign hidden in plain sight – it’s so obvious that we tend to forget it’s actually an option.
+Good word of mouth like this is very hard to buy.
 Plus, it gives you the chance to interact directly with people who are already engaged with your company and giving them a positive experience, despite not having a job for them.

-Secondly, just because an applicant may not be perfect and relevant now, doesn’t mean they won’t become relevant in the future.
-Students and graduates at the beginning of their careers are still evolving - and, for that matter, so are companies.
-Even if we never end up hiring them, they might know and influence people we want to hire at some point.
+Secondly, while an applicant may not be perfect and relevant now that doesn’t mean they won’t become relevant in the future.
+Students and graduates at the beginning of their careers are still evolving – and, for that matter, so are companies.
+Even if you never end up hiring them, they might know and influence people we want to hire at some point.

-Lastly, and more personally, it’s very tempting to just take that big accusing “No” pile of applications that accumulates on your desk and shove it into the bin.
+Lastly, and more personally, we’ve probably all been rejected from a job at some point, especially when we were just starting out.
+It can be very tempting to just take that big accusing “No” pile of applications that accumulates on your desk and shove it into the bin.
 We all have that pile.
 But more importantly, we have all been in that “No” pile at some point.

-Most students and graduates we talk to have no image of a recruiter or hiring manager in their head, that’s why they find it so difficult composing meaningful and relevant applications - they have no idea who reads them (and sometimes wonder if anybody bothers reading them at all).
-Giving feedback seems like a decent way of filling that blank space with an image.
+Most students and graduates we talk to have no image of a recruiter or hiring manager in their head, which is why they find it so difficult to compose meaningful and relevant applications – they have no idea who reads them (and sometimes wonder if anybody bothers reading them at all).
+Giving feedback seems like a good way to fill that blank space with an image.
 Even if it’s just the image of someone who remembers what it’s like to look for a job straight out of university.

-So this is a shoutout to all of those that regularly give feedback to applicants and to those grateful for hearing it: What are your experiences with giving or receiving feedback on applications?
-Feel free to share and send me an email to email@example.com
+So this is a shout-out to all of those that regularly give feedback to applicants and to all those grateful for hearing it: What are your experiences with giving or receiving feedback on applications?